Prototype Perturbation for Relaxing Alignment Constraints in Backward-Compatible Learning: Introduction

-Most of the aforementioned methods essentially enforce the embeddings of the new model to strictly align with those of the old model to enhance the backward-compatibility.
+Many aforementioned methods essentially enforce the embeddings of the new model to strictly align with those of the old model to enhance backward compatibility.
 Despite the impressive performance, they pay less attention to the potential adverse effect of the old feature distribution on the new model during BCL, which may hurt the discriminative ability of the new model.
 For instance, if two different classes are distributed closely and become nearly indistinguishable in the old feature space, imposing strict alignment constraints between the new and old models would cause these classes to remain indistinguishable in the new feature space.
 Figure~\ref{Fig:feature distribution} (a) and (b) illustrate such a case, where the new embeddings of Classes 782 \& 1414 become indistinguishable due to the overstrict alignment constraints.

-To alleviate the adverse effect of the indistinguishable classes in the old feature space, we propose introducing perturbations to the old feature space, enabling backward-compatible learning with a more flexible alignment constraint.
+To alleviate the adverse effect of the indistinguishable classes in the old feature space, we propose introducing perturbations to the old feature space while training the new model, enabling backward-compatible learning with a more flexible alignment constraint.
 Given that individual sample features may be noisy in representing the feature distribution, we opt to apply perturbations to the old class centers, \ie~old prototypes, which are robust to outliers.
-Technically, we impose perturbations to old prototypes to adaptively move them away from their indistinguishable neighbors, as shown in Figure~\ref{Fig:illustration_NDPP} (a).
+Technically, we impose perturbations on old prototypes to adaptively push them away from their indistinguishable neighbors, as shown in Figure~\ref{Fig:illustration_NDPP} (a).
 Then, we can constrain the new feature space to align with the pseudo-old feature space characterized by the perturbed old prototypes, learning a new model with strong discriminative ability.
-The core challenge of this idea lies in determining appropriate directions and amplitudes for the perturbations to enhance the discriminative ability of the new model without compromising its backward-compatibility.
+The crux of this idea lies in determining appropriate directions and amplitudes for the perturbations to enhance the discriminative ability of the new model without compromising its backward compatibility.